This post is about, 20+ things you can do if you’re failing classes in college.

 Whether or not the professor gives you extra credit depends on the professor themselves and the amount of effort you put in class throughout the semester.

 If you barely come to class but the times you do come to class you’re always late plus you don’t pay attention instead you distract others then the chances of the professor giving you extra credit are slim to none.

-It is a lot easier to focus in class and study in general when you had a good night’s rest.
+It is much easier to focus in class and study in general when you have a good night’s rest.

 You can only cram so much information at once and the chances of you retaining that information are not too great.